 1. Email Livable@AARP.org * with the subject line: Parks Guide

 2. In the email body, include:

-* Printed copies of Creating Parks and Public Spaces for People of All Ages will be mailed on/about October 1, 2018.
-We can send one copy per request.
+* We can send one copy per request.
 Bulk orders will be considered.
 If seeking additional copies please explain why and identify the organization you are representing, if any.
+Allow up to 4 weeks for delivery.
 Please email questions to Livable@AARP.org.

 The weekly, award-winning AARP Livable Communities e-Newsletter provides local leaders with information and inspiration for making their town, city or neighborhood more livable for older adults and people of all ages.
 Subscribe today!